Aliases for PRKN Gene

 The precise function of this gene is unknown; however, the encoded protein is a component of a multiprotein E3 ubiquitin ligase complex that mediates the targeting of substrate proteins for proteasomal degradation.
 Mutations in this gene are known to cause Parkinson disease and autosomal recessive juvenile Parkinson disease.
 Alternative splicing of this gene produces multiple transcript variants encoding distinct isoforms.
 Additional splice variants of this gene have been described but currently lack transcript support. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PRKN Gene

 PRKN (Parkin RBR E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Diseases associated with PRKN include Parkinson Disease 2, Autosomal Recessive Juvenile and Ovarian Cancer.
-Among its related pathways are Pink/Parkin Mediated Mitophagy and Mitophagy - animal.
+Diseases associated with PRKN include Parkinson Disease 2, Autosomal Recessive Juvenile and Leprosy 2.
+Among its related pathways are Parkinsons Disease Pathway and Pink/Parkin Mediated Mitophagy.

 UniProtKB/Swiss-Prot for PRKN Gene